jsvgoncalves/origindevel/README.md

 * `/scripts/3-create-project` - creates a demo project username is `demo` pass: `a`.
 * `/scripts/4-create-image-streams` - creates most used image streams.

+Besides exporting the config, the rest of the commands need to be run once.
+If you use `/scripts/cleanup` then you need to run all of the scripts again.

 #### Example
 ---
 ```
 Last login: Tue Jan 19 09:48:19 2016 from 10.0.2.2
 Welcome to your Packer-built virtual machine.